rpellerin/dotfiles/README.md

   - Slack to `Super + S`
   - `/home/romain/git/dotfiles/scripts/lock-screen.sh` to `Ctrl+Alt+Delete`.

-Make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.
+- In `Power manager`, make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.

 ## 19. Owncloud